 Certified peer specialists are individuals who have a lived experience of mental illness and are trained to be direct service mental health staff.
 Since 2007, Minnesota has been building capacity for this service.

-Agencies interested in employing Certified Peer Specialists under the Medicaid rehabilitation services option must submit a Certified Peer Specialist Agency Request for Technical Assistance and an Implementation Plan.
+Agencies interested in employing Certified Peer Specialists under the Medicaid rehabilitation services option must submit a Certified Peer Specialist Agency Request for Technical Assistance.